abpframework/abp/docs/en/Community-Articles/2022-01-10-How-to-test-Blazor-components-in-ABP/POST.md

 </Project>
 ```

-Create `BookStoreBlazorTestModule` and depends on `AbpAspNetCoreComponentsModule` and `BookStoreEntityFrameworkCoreTestModule`.
+Create `BookStoreBlazorTestModule` that depends on `AbpAspNetCoreComponentsModule` and `BookStoreEntityFrameworkCoreTestModule`.

 ```cs
 [DependsOn(